srobledo2021/Robotica_Movil_2324_Blog/README.md

         currentTarget.setReached(True)
 ```

-Now we define the linear and angular speed
+Now we define the linear and angular speed.
+We set the both speeds depending on the total/average vector.
 ```python3
       HAL.setW(tan * 1.5)
       HAL.setV(avg_vector[0])